jalbastefan828/global-superstore-dashboard/README.md

 ## Data Sources

-- All weather data is downloaded via a public API from https://www.weatherapi.com/
+The data was downloaded from Kaggle: https://www.kaggle.com/datasets/shekpaul/global-superstore
-- Geographic data of Romania (county boundaries) is sourced from the OpenStreetMap database: https://osm-boundaries.com/

 ---

-## API Key

-Before running the code, you need to obtain an API key from https://www.weatherapi.com/ (free plan available).
-Your API key must be copied into the `.env` file before executing the notebooks.

----

 ## Running the Project

-1. **Fetch Data**
-    - Notebook: `notebooks/01_fetch_data.ipynb`
-    - This notebook downloads weather data from the API and saves it in `data/raw/`.
-    - Must be run first, before any data processing.

-2. **Process Data**
+1. **Data processing & data analysis**
-    - Notebook: `notebooks/02_process_data.ipynb`
+    - Notebook: `notebooks/01_data_processing_and_analysis.ipynb`
-    - This notebook reads the files from `data/raw/`, cleans and processes the data, and saves it in `data/processed/`.
+    - This notebook reads the file from `data/raw/Global Superstore.xlsx`, cleans, processes, and analyzes the data, then saves it in `data/processed/`.
-    - Must be run after `01_fetch_data.ipynb`.

-3. **Data Analysis & PDF Generation**
+2. **Data Visualization**
-    - Notebook: `notebooks/03_data_analysis.ipynb`
+    - Notebook: `notebooks/02_data_visualization.ipynb`
-    - This notebook reads all processed data and generates a PDF weather bulletin containing charts and analyses for weather across Romania.
+    - Using the cleaned and processed data, this notebook creates the dashboard.
-    - Must be run after `02_process_data.ipynb`.
+    - Must be run after `01_data_processing_and_analysis.ipynb`.

+_**Once the script is running, you can access the dashboard by opening http://127.0.0.1:8050 in your web browser**_

 ---